Hackers stole nearly $1M from Save the Children charity

-BOSTON (AP) — Save the Children says hackers stole nearly $1 million from the nonprofit through a sophisticated email scam.
+BOSTON — Save the Children says hackers stole nearly $1 million from the nonprofit through a sophisticated email scam.

 The Boston Globe reports that scammers hacked into the email of a worker at the charity’s U.S. offices last year, posed as an employee, and created false invoices and other documents to fool the nonprofit into sending nearly $1 million to a fraudulent entity in Japan.